LibreCAD/docs/ref/menu.rst

     "Dock Areas", , "", "Toggles the visibility of the left, right, top, bottom and /or floating *Dock Widgets*."
     "Dock Widgets", , "", "See :ref:`widgets` for descriptions."
-    "Toolbars", , "", "Toggles the visibility of the :ref:`Toolbars <toolbars>`."
+    "Toolbars", , "", "Toggles the visibility of the :ref:`toolbars <toolbars>`."
     "Menu Creator", |icon36|, "", "Create custom menus.
 See :ref:`menu-creator` for descriptions."
     "Toolbar Creator", |icon37|, "", "Create custom toolbars.
 See :ref:`toolbar-creator` for descriptions."